EAT Lancet, released January 2019, claims to be the ‘plant-based’ solution we’ve all been waiting for to save your health and the planet.

 Foods that are an unnatural combination of carbs+fat send a signal that winter is coming and you need to STORE FAT NOW!

-If you can get your carbs to greater than say 60% of calories (i.e. no added fats), you will find it very hard to overeat (e.g. plain rice, plain potato, broccoli, tomato etc).
+If you can get your carbs to greater than say 60% of calories (i.e. no added fats), you will find it very hard to overeat the remaining foods (e.g. plain rice, plain potato, broccoli, tomato etc).
 These high carbohydrate low-fat foods would be found in temperate climates or in summer.

-With 46% carbohydrates, the EAT Lancet guidelines will put you smack in the middle of the hyperpalatable one that will cause you to eat more!
+With 46% carbohydrates, the EAT Lancet guidelines will put you in the middle of the hyperpalatable carb rage that will cause you to eat more!

 Before we learned to extract oil from soy and corn using hexane, it was generally hard to get fat and starches at the same time.
 Grains were harvested in summer/autumn, with fat from animals available in winter when there were minimal carbs.
 But now we can combine ‘unsaturated fats’ with refined starches all year long.